DigiBP/Team-Fete-des-Vignerons/README.md

 ### CHECK THRESHOLD

 The threshold DMN clusters according to the customer’s type of insurance policy.
-This part of the process will bring out the refund amount that the customers will receive at the end.
-The types of insurance policy and refund percentages are Basic (0%), Classic (20%), Middle (40%), Advanced (60%) and Premi-um (80%).
+This part of the process will bring out the payment amount that the customers will receive at the end.
+The types of insurance policy and payment percentages are Basic (0%), Classic (20%), Middle (40%), Advanced (60%) and Premi-um (80%).
 The customer must pay 20% of the cost on his own.

 ### ANALYSE THE CASE ON ICD

 The DMN “ANALYSE THE CASE ON ICD” checks if Simon’s case is coherent with the medical bill.
 Therefore, we used a list of correct and incorrect ICDs to compare.
 The fake bill will have one ICD attached and this will be scanned with the function OCR.
 Finally, the ICD will be compared and reveal if a true or false ICD is used in Simon’s medical bill.
 We have different fake bills to play different conditions through.
-The explanation of ICDs is given as list in Excel format.

 ## Script

-The script of the process calculates the percentage and the refund amount from the customer.
+The script of the process calculates the percentage and the payment amount from the customer.
 Therefore, the script uses different variables from previous stages and features.

 ## Gateways